Moons of Uranus: Large moons

 Uranus has five major moons: Miranda, Ariel, Umbriel, Titania, and Oberon.
 They range in diameter from 472 km for Miranda to 1578 km for Titania.
 All these moons are relatively dark objects: their geometrical albedo varies between 30 and 50%, whereas their Bond albedo is between 10 and 23%.
 Umbriel is the darkest moon and Ariel the brightest.
 The masses of the moons range from 6.7 kg (Miranda) to 3.5 kg (Titania).
-For comparison, the Moon has a mass of 7.5 kg.
+For comparison, the Moon has a mass of 7.5 kg and a diameter of 3474 km.
 The major moons of Uranus are thought to have formed in the accretion disc, which existed around Uranus for some time after its formation or resulted from a large impact suffered by Uranus early in its history.
 This view is supported by their large thermal inertia, a surface property they share with dwarf planets like Pluto and Haumea.
 It differs strongly from the thermal behaviour of the Uranian irregular moons that is comparable to classical trans-Neptunian objects.
 This suggests a separate origin.